 The common denominator in all of the above scenarios is that clients may not see your value.
 If you’re selling a top-notch service, you want to ensure you’re being paid what you’re worth.

 You should also consider how much it costs to run and maintain your business.
-Price too low, and your business model isn’t sustainable.
+If you price too low, your business model isn’t sustainable.
 Regardless of the pricing method you choose, you should always be able to cover your cost of production at a bare minimum.

 Critical factors you should price for